smartdevicelink/sdl_requirements/detailed_docs/embedded_navi/Subscribe_to_Destination_and_Waypoints.md

 **Alternative flow 3:**

-1.c.1 Another application requests to sunscribe on destination and waypoints change notification
+1.c.1 Another application requests to sunbscribe on destination and waypoints change notification

 _Expected:_